 What can be considered “futsuu” in Japan?

 Here is an essential cultural point.
 What is futsuu for a Japanese person can be completely different for a foreigner.
-This happens because the idea of "normality" is deeply tied to the local culture.
+This is because the idea of “normality” is deeply tied to local culture.
 In Japan, futsuu carries the weight of social expectation.

 Some examples of what is generally considered futsuu in Japan: